NCAS-CMS/cf-python/README.md

 [Dask](https://ncas-cms.github.io/cf-python/performance.html) for all
 of its array manipulation and can:

-* read field constructs from netCDF, CDL, PP and UM datasets,
+* read field constructs from netCDF, CDL, PP and UM datasets with a choice of netCDF backends,and in local, http, and s3 locations,
 * create new field constructs in memory,
 * write and append field and domain constructs to netCDF datasets on disk,
 * read, create, and manipulate UGRID mesh topologies,